jrpotter/notebook/notes/encoding/floating-point.md

 %%ANKI
 Basic
-What is the largest unsigned interpretation of a `float`'s exponent *field*?
+What is the largest unsigned decimal value a normalized `float`'s exponent field can be?
 Back: $2^8 - 2$
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 Tags: c17